Ruifeng-Zhou24/SegNet-ADDA/README.md

 This is our processed dataset.
 We used the `mogirfy` command to change the size to 480x480.
 Also, this dataset includes crop images for data augmentation.
 - [Processed Dataset](https://pan.baidu.com/s/15B40Q4Qz5se3yV12UiLJbw "Title") Validation password: avkd
 Usage:
-unzip and move all files into `./dataset/`.
+Unzip and move all files into `./dataset/`.

 ## Pre-trained models
-Pre-trained SegNet model.
+Pre-trained SegNet model:
 - [Segnet](https://pan.baidu.com/s/16WHkvr4wdll6sT3Sc_A7_g "Title") Validation password: cqeb
 Usage:
-unzip and move all files into `./logs/`.
+Unzip and move all files into `./logs/`.
 Then use the command `python main.py --mode test --ckpt model-19999`

+Pre-trained ADDA model:
 - [ADDA](https://pan.baidu.com/s/1bBLX5BMn0q_0Qibq9-vGpA "Title") Validation password: ge7w
+Usage:
+Unzip and move all files into `./logs/adda/`.
+Then use the command `python main.py --mode test --ckpt adda/tar_model`